SonicRivera/startup/README.md

  - Authentication: Enable users to create accounts, submit recipes, and leave comments.
  - Data Storage: Store recipe details, user profiles, and comments in a persistent database.
  - Web Sockets: Allow real-time updates on recipe comments or live chat for recipe discussions.

+ ## HTML deliverable

+For this assignment I built out the HTML structure and content of my website

+- [x] **HTML pages** - HTML pages for a home page, login, submitting a recipe, browsing recipes, and a sample recipe.
+- [x] **Links** - The login page automatically links to the home page.
+The home page contains links for each category .
+- [x] **Text** - Each Recipe is in text.
+- [ ] **Images** - There are pictures for each recipe. *all pictures are placeholders.
+- [x] **DB/Login** - Input box and submit button for login.
+The recipes and reviews represent data pulled from the database.
+- [x] **WebSocket** - The comments and reviews represent realtime commenters and reviewers.